By X. Z. Shao

 To translate

-a traditional Chinese poem
+a traditional Chinese poeminto any other language

 is to smear it,